K0nkere/-kkr-mlops-project/README.md

 Hello!
 This is a MLOps project based on the [Kaggle Used Car Auction Prices dataset](https://www.kaggle.com/datasets/tunguz/used-car-auction-prices).
 The goal is to master the full lifetime cycle of ML model development.
 Project is fully created on the Yandex Cloud and covers:

-- creation of a model (python, sklearn, xgboost)
+- Creation of a model (python, sklearn, xgboost)
-- its tracking while training and validating (Yandex Cloud, s3-bucket, MLflow)
+- Its tracking while training and validating (Yandex Cloud, s3-bucket, MLflow)
-- orchestrating of retraining model and switching outdated model (Prefect)
+- Orchestrating of retraining model and switching outdated model (Prefect)
-- deployment of the best version as a web-service (docker, Flask)
+- Deployment of the best version as a web-service (docker, Flask)
 - Online and batch monitoring in production (Evidently, Prometeus, Graphana)
 - Unit and Integration tests
 - Using best practices with pytest, pylint, black, isort and pre-commit hooks